Menu

 More than $300

-Ongoing costs for Polaroid® style cameras
+Ongoing costs for Polaroid cameras

-You will have to buy film packs or ZINK paper on a regular basis to refill the camera.
-The cost will run from about $5 to $10 for a 10-pack of sheets.
-This can add up quickly if you give a child a Polaroid camera and they run through the entire pack in half an hour.
+Instant-film cameras also have some ongoing costs.
+You will have to buy film packs or Zink paper regularly to refill the camera.
+The cost will run from about $20 to $30 for a pack of 16 sheets.
+This adds up quickly if you give a child a Polaroid camera and they run through the entire pack in half an hour.

-Use cases for instant print cameras
+Use cases for instant-print cameras

 • Parties: Giving party guests an instant-print photo of the night’s activities can be a nice party favor.
-Using a Polaroid®-style camera can also be a fun party activity.
+Using a Polaroid-style camera can also be a fun party activity.

 FAQ

-A. With Polaroid® cameras, you don’t have a lot of control over the exposure of the instant-print film.
+A. With Polaroid cameras, you don’t have a lot of control over the exposure of the instant-print film.
 These are automatic cameras that don’t offer manual control options.
-This makes adjusting the camera's settings to compensate for poor lighting conditions almost impossible.
-So try to shoot photos with your instant camera in areas with adequate light to improve the look of the images.
-Avoid scenes that are dark and lit only by light bulbs.
-And avoid scenes with harsh overhead sunlight, which can create dark shadows.
+This makes it almost impossible to adjust the camera's settings to compensate for poor lighting.

 Q. Why does the paper jam inside my instant-print camera?

-A. The problem of photo paper jamming as it tries to exit the camera is one of the biggest problems with these types of cameras.
+A. The issue of photo paper jamming as it tries to exit the camera is one of the biggest problems with these types of cameras.
 A dying camera battery could be the culprit, as could incorrectly loaded paper or film.
 To remove a jammed sheet, you will likely need to open the film compartment and gently pull the paper free.

-A. Some instant-print cameras are completely automatic models, but some offer minor manual control options.
+A. Some instant-print cameras are completely automatic, but some offer minor manual control options.
 For example, you may be able to slightly adjust the camera’s brightness setting, allowing you to compensate for really bright or dark shooting conditions.
-Occasionally, an instant-print camera will allow you to zoom into the scene or to save photos to a memory card.

 Q. Why are instant cameras so bulky?